 A step-by-step tutorial on how to make personalized doormats, like this DIY welcome pineapple doormat.

-For this exact mat, the cost will be around $20.
-It will be less if your materials are on sale or if you use less paint.
-The cost really depends on your personalized doormats design.
+To create this mat, the cost will be around $20.
+It could be less if your materials are on sale or if you already have some paint supplies lying around.
+The cost really depends on your personalized doormats design and how much paint you use.

-If you do not want to DIY a welcome doormat yourself, I did find my pineapple doormat inspiration from a bunch of sellers on Etsy, so be sure to check there!
+If you do not want to DIY a welcome doormat yourself, I found my pineapple doormat inspiration from sellers on Etsy, so be sure to check there!

 Now let’s talk about the supplies and tools I used to create my pineapple welcome mat.